 We also offer free slots to host barns / agencies.
 Please give us a call for more details!
 Custom courses are our specialty.

-Sergeant Joe Cummings has been with the Parker, Colorado Police Department for 25 years, currently serving as a patrol supervisor.
+Sergeant Joe Cummings retired from the Parker, Colorado Police Department as a Patrol Sergeant and Mounted Unit Supervisor after 25 years.
 He has a total of over 38 combined years in Law Enforcement with the majority being uniformed patrol.
 He served almost 10 years as a SWAT Sniper and Team Leader with a multi-jurisdictional SWAT team and is currently a Master Firearms Instructor who teaches at a local police academy.
 Joe is also a Colorado POST full-skills instructor.

 Joe began riding horses in his late teens and has ridden and competed locally in many disciplines including reining, working cow horse, team penning, western pleasure, English pleasure, and classical